queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 34,000

 +1 AC.
-Once per short rest, as a reaction to taking damage, you may jumpstart your shield regen and immediately gain shield points equal to your regen amount..
+Once per short rest, as a reaction to taking damage, you may jumpstart your shield regen and immediately gain shield points equal to your regen amount.